abhiramasonny/jaithon/tests/bench/README.md

 dispatch.
 A benchmark whose Java column is close is one where the remaining win is small; a benchmark whose Java column is far away has headroom.

+## The holdout set

+Five of these — `poly_dispatch`, `json_parse`, `heat_2d`, `graph_bfs`,
+`error_paths` — are a **holdout**.
+They were written after the optimisation work on the other twenty was finished, deliberately covering shapes that work did not target: a call site with eight receiver classes, a hand-written parser, a 2D float stencil, pointer-chasing search, and exception paths.

+They are not more important than the other twenty.
+They are the check that the other twenty are not being fitted.
+When a change makes one of the original twenty faster and leaves the holdouts alone, that is the evidence it generalised — and when it moves a holdout backwards, that is a regression the original twenty cannot see.

+They found something the day they landed: `json_parse` and `error_paths` are the same speed with `JAITHON_NO_JIT=1` as without it, because every function in both declines from the compiled tier.
+See `docs/roadmap.md` §8.

 ## Adding one

 Make a subdirectory named for the benchmark and write the `.jai` there first,